 An important point is e.g. the water temperature with which a commercial dishwasher washes and rinses.
-DIN standard 10534 already stipulates that temperatures of over 80°C must be maintained in the rinse cycle.
+For example, DIN EN 17735 suggests that temperatures in the rinse cycle of 80 - 85°C are a good basis.

 This is what makes a commercial dishwasher so important for hygiene:

 MRSA stands for methicillin-resistant Staphylococcus aureus.
 These are bacteria from the species Staphylococcus aureus.